-First person account choice, handout and presentation (25-30 minutes).
-Inclass presentations/guided discussion on material you research on the experience of a child or adolescent's experience of a disorder and/or parents' experience.
+First person account presentation (25-30 minutes).
+In-class presentations/guided discussion on material you research and choose on the experience of a child or adolescent's experience of a disorder and/or parents' experience.
 The distribution of topics will be made the first class session based on student preference.
-Preparation for discussion guides will be more fully discussed the first class.

-Each student will identify a first person account by a child, adolescent or parent related to a child or adolescent having a specific disorder or co-occurrence of multiple disorders and present a summary of the findings in a 25 to 30 minute class presentation.
+Each pair of students will identify a first person account by a child, adolescent or parent related to the child or adolescent having a specific disorder or co-occurrence of multiple disorders and present a summary of the findings in a 25 to 30 minute class presentation.
 The goal is to approximate the subjective experience that the client or caregiver is going through or, as may be the case, reflecting back on (historic perspective).

 More specifically, each student will locate/choose a recent (last 5 years if possible) first person account that matches the or one of the disorder(s) covered for a given class session.
 First person account choices should be made based on what you think is a very good representation and will be a rich experience for you and your classmates.
+The goal is not to select an extreme case, but a more typical case.
 In my experience, material is obtained fairly easily from googling "first person account" or "personal story"; "child parent"; and the disorder of interest.
 You may also find information in book chapters and possibly articles.

-I am open to this material coming from a media or social media sources.
-If you have questions on your possible choice, please contact the professor for a consultation.
-The handout can be a one-page outline of what you are going to highlight in your presentation.
+I am open to some of the material coming from a media or social media source.
+If you have questions on your possible choice, please contact Dr. Tharinger for a consultation.
 You may find that reading passages from your source is an effective way to share the client's or parent's story or experience.
 You may also find that short You-Tube type videos would be an effective part of your presentation.
-The overall goal is to get in the shoes of the children and adolescents who experience the disorders we are studying and their parents/caregivers.
+The overall goal is to get in the shoes of the children and adolescents who experience the disorders we are studying and possibly their parents/caregivers.

-Case study choice, handout and presentation (25-30 minutes).
-Each student will identify a research or clinical case study related to treatment of a child or adolescent having a specific disorder or co-occurrence of multiple disorders, distribute the article or chapter electronically a week in advance to all students and the professor, summarize the case study on a handout brought to class, present the major treatment course and lead a class discussion.
-Each student will locate/choose a recent (last 5 years if possible) research or clinical case study that matches one of the disorder(s) covered for a given class session.
+Case study presentation and handout (25-30 minutes).
+The distribution of topics will be made the first class session based on student preference.
+The assigned pair of students will identify a research or research informed clinical case study related to treatment of a child or adolescent having a specific disorder or co-occurrence of multiple disorders, distribute the article or chapter electronically a week in advance to Professor Tharinger who will distribute it to the class, summarize the case study on a handout brought to class with copies for your classmates, present the major treatment course and lead a class discussion.
+Each student will locate/choose a recent (last 5 years if possible) research or research informed clinical case study that matches one of the disorder(s) covered for a given class session.
 Cases with co-occurring disorders will be allowed.
 Case choices should be made based on what you think is a very good representation of current best practice treatment methods and/or the adaptation of evidenced informed treatment to a complex real world case.
-The journal Clinical Case Studies is a good source and it provides research case study articles that include:
+The journal Clinical Case Studies is a good source and it provides research informed case study articles that include:

+Theoretical and Research Basis for Treatment

+Case Introduction

+Presenting Complaints

+History

+Assessment

+Case Conceptualization

-Theoretical and Research Basis for Treatment Case Introduction Presenting Complaints History Assessment Case Conceptualization Course of Treatment and Assessment of Progress Complicating Factors Access and Barriers to Care Follow-Up Treatment Implications of the Case Recommendations to Clinicians and Students
+Course of Treatment and Assessment of Progress

+Complicating Factors Access and Barriers to Care

+Follow-Up

+Treatment Implications of the Case

+Recommendations to Clinicians and Students